-A&D accounted for 10% of all U.S. exports in domestic goods and is the nation’s 2nd largest exporting industry.
+A&D accounted for nine percent of all U.S. exports in domestic goods and is the nation’s third largest exporting industry.

-A&D is the nation’s leading net exporting industry and generated a record trade surplus of 90 billion in 2016.
+A&D is the nation’s leading net exporting industry and generated a trade surplus of $86 billion in 2017.

-Exports of supply chain products including engines, components and parts, accounted for 56% or $80 billion of total U.S. A&D exports in 2015.
+Exports of supply chain products including engines, components and parts, accounted for 56 percent, or $80 billion of total U.S. A&D exports.

-The U.S. is the world’s largest exporter of A&D products and accounted for 34% of global A&D exports, up 4% since 2010.
+The U.S. is the world’s largest exporter of A&D products and accounted for 34 percent of global A&D exports, up four percent since 2010.